hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 <!--/tabs-->

-Use the `--kzg-trusted-setup` CLI option to pass a custom setup file for custom networks or to override the default setup file for named networks.
+The path to the [C-KZG-4844](https://github.com/ethereum/c-kzg-4844) trusted setup file.
+Use this option to pass a custom setup file for custom networks or to override the default setup file for named networks.

 ### `logging`